mana-z/bashtest/README.md

 - Docker

-Note: busybox versions of coreutils and bc (or any other version in that matter) may work, but expect issues.
+Note: busybox versions of Coreutils and bc (or any other version in that matter) may work, but expect issues.

-### Installing
+## Installing
-#### Without Docker
+### Without Docker

-- Just put `bUnit.sh` to `/usr/local/bin` or any other place in your PATH.
+- Just put `bunit.sh` to `/usr/local/bin` or any other place in your PATH.

 ### With Docker

 - Build included Alpine-based dockerfile.

 ## Usage

-First, before you define your tests, you have to source the framework.
+First, before defining your tests, you have to source the framework:

 ```
 source bunit.sh
 ```

-and after defining the tests, call the main bUnit function
+After defining the tests, call the main bUnit function:

 ```
 bUnit_runAllTests $*
 ```

-the function undestands a single optional paramater `xml`, which will enable emitting of xUnit XML on the standard output.
+the function understands a single optional paramater `xml`, which will enable emitting of xUnit XML on the standard output.

 ## Defining tests

-The bUnit does lookup of defined functions in this format:
+The bUnit does lookup of functions complying to this format:

 ```
 test_<suite name>_<test name> ()